UK Spouse Visa Extension

 Difference between the 5-year route and 10-year route

-Spouse or partner visa can be granted on 5-year route or 10-year route.
-When all the requirements of Appendix FM are met, you would be granted the visa under the 5-year route.
+When all the requirements of Appendix FM are met, your visa is issued under the 5-year route.
 You will get extension under the 10-year route in the following circumstances:

 General requirements for the spouse visa extension